Martín Galmarini

-Martín Galmarini (born February 28, 1982) is an Argentine footballer, who currently plays for Argentine Primera División club Tigre as a right-back.
+Martín Galmarini (born 28 February 1982) is an Argentine former footballer who played as a right-back.

 Career

 Born in San Isidro, Galmarini started his career with Tigre in 2002 while the club were playing in the regionalised 3rd division of Argentine football (Primera B Metropolitana).

 Tigre had a very successful season in 2004-2005 winning both the Apertura and Clausura to secure automatic promotion to the 2nd Division.
 Two years later Tigre secured another promotion, returning to the top flight of Argentine football for the first time since 1980.

-During the opening round of fixtures for the Apertura 2007 Galmarini scored Tigre's first goal in the Primera for 27 years in a 0-1 away win against Gimnasia y Esgrima La Plata.
+During the opening round of fixtures for the Apertura 2007 Galmarini scored Tigre's first goal in the Primera for 27 years in a 0–1 away win against Gimnasia y Esgrima La Plata.
 Tigre went on to finish in 2nd place, the highest league finish in the club's history, with Galmarini featuring in all 19 games.

-At the end of Cluasura 2008 Galmarini joined Argentine giants River Plate.
+At the end of Clausura 2008 Galmarini joined Argentine giants River Plate.
 However, he returned to Tigre for the 2010–11 Argentine Primera División season.